Roy Sandbach: Ageing Innovation Leadership

 From 2015 to 2018, Sandbach was appointed Professor of Practice in Ageing Science & Innovation and first Director of the National Innovation Centre for Ageing at Newcastle University (NICA).
 It will deliver new products & services to meet the needs of an ageing demographic across the globe and leverages the outstanding ageing-relevant research base within the UK, and notably at Newcastle University.

 Sandbach has remained involved with research and innovation in the ageing domain.
 He continues as a visiting professor at Newcastle University's NICA.
-He is interim-Chair for the Technology Services Association, the national body promoting technology applications in the care sector, and is vice-chair of the Sunderland Ageing Well Board.
+He is Finance Committee Chair for the Technology Services Association, the national body promoting technology applications in the care sector, and is vice-chair of the Sunderland Ageing Well Board.

 Awards and honours

 Honoured with the OBE (Officer of the Order of the British Empire) in the 2017 Birthday Honours for services to science, innovation & skills.

 Recognised as Fellow of the Royal Society of Chemistry (FRSC) in 2013 and elected as President of the Industry and Technology Division of the Society in 2017.
 His term ended in June 2020.
-He remains a member of the Industry Council and the RSC Awards Working Group.
-He has chaired an RSC-led Industry Task Force for the development of Sustainable Polymers.
-This initiative is developing strongly, with global cross-industry support.
+He remains involved with the RSC.
+He has chaired an RSC-led Industry Task Force for the development of Sustainable Polymers inLiquid Formulations (PLFs).
+This initiative has developed strongly, with global cross-industry and academic support.